Spend a season in Rocky Mountain National Park and Surrounding National Forests

 Extended Season Crew (5 crew members, 1 crew leader)

-– Trail maintenance, construction, technical rock work
+– Performs trail maintenance, construction, and technical rock work